 “Growing up in a small town directly influenced what I listened to… Madison, SD wasn’t exactly full of music snobs like my hipster corner of Nashville, so what I listened to was my parents’ classic country, 80’s rock, and top 40 radio.
 Growing up in a small town also means that I carry my small town values with me everywhere, and you can hear it in my writing.
 I co-wrote a song called “Small Town Soul” that a friend of mine, Gwen Sebastian, released last year, and it’s all about taking those values with you no matter where life takes you.”

-new record where she dotes herself ‘Just A Blue Eyed, Certified Singin’ Fool’… Steele is inspired by the magic of her dreams, which she has been pursuing tirelessly in Nashville for the past 7 years.
+That is precisely where Hailey takes us on her latest journey, in her new record where she dotes herself ‘Just A Blue Eyed, Certified Singin’ Fool’… Steele is inspired by the magic of her dreams, which she has been pursuing tirelessly in Nashville for the past 7 years.
 Writing away her time, has not only allotted her a treasure chest of songs to choose from, but a trove of priceless experiences to inspire those songs…

 “This is the first solo project I’ve released since I was 20, and now I’m 26.
 I think just experiencing life has inspired me to write my feelings and tell stories… For this particular project, my producer Relli and I decided to go for the 5 songs that were the most relatable and accessible to people.
 I’m a sucker for fun pop, and that’s what a lot of this is, like ‘Getaway Car’ and ‘Boyfriend’.
 There’s also some struggle and heartbreak on the record that takes you a little deeper, like ‘Diamonds’ and ‘You Made It That Way’.”